 [Note: For example, if a customer fails to provide a retailer with information under clause 6.1(2)(a)(i).]

-Division 2 - Residential customers experiencing payment difficulties or financial hardship
+Division 2 - Residential customers experiencing payment difficulties or financial hardship to pay arrears (including any disconnection and reconnection charges) and is permitted to continue consumption.

 6.4 Alternative payment arrangements